KCL-BMEIS/OOP/week3A.md

 # Structured binding

 The C++17 standard introduced the ability to use [*structured binding*](https://www.geeksforgeeks.org/structured-binding-c/)
-- this allows up to declare and initialise multiple variables from the individual members of a larger composite variable
+- this allows us to declare and initialise multiple variables from the individual members of a larger composite variable

 --